 In 2018 it was announced by the BELC, amid declining attendance and financial difficulties, that the team had been sold to owner of Detroit-based ‘Bug Juice’, Joe Norton.
 For the first time in the history of the Brampton Excelsiors, the team was no community owned.
 During his time operating the team Norton received heavy criticism for his disregard of the team’s history as well as the fans and for heavily promoting Bug Juice, which has not been approved for sale in Ontario.

 On November 18, 2020 it was announced by Norton that he planned to relocate the team to Owen Sound, Ontario in what would be the team’s 150th year.
-This received immediate backlash from Excesliors supporters across the lacrosse community.
+This received immediate backlash from Excelsiors supporters across the lacrosse community.
 The integrity of the team’s sale, Joe Norton and the members of the BELC Executive Committee were all quickly called into question.
 Weeks of fighting on social media eventually led to a petition calling on the OLA to dissolve the BELC Committee.
 In turn this eventually lead to the formation of the ELLA.
 In another decision under a lot of scrutiny the OLA Board of Governors approved the sale and move of the team.
-This vote has since been rescinded after an appeal by ELLA members.
-A re-vote by the Board of Directors is still pending.
+This vote however was rescinded following an appeal by members of ELLA.
+After soliciting a legal opinion from the Association’s lawyers, the OLA board of directors voted to not approve or recognize the sale of the Brampton Excelsiors, and to not sanction the competition of an Owen Sound team in the MSL, based on a complete lack of evidence presented to prove the legality of the sale.
+The franchise certificate of the Brampton Excelsiors remains the property of the BELC.
+Despite this ruling, MSL commissioner Doug Luey has continued the narrative that the Excelsiors will be Owen Sound going forward.
+ELLA has continued to fight back against this and pressure the OLA to enforce their ruling.

 The Excelsiors Lacrosse Legacy Association has taken up the duty of fighting to protect all of this.
 The history of the Brampton Excelsiors is long, amazing and very personal for many people.
 It should never have been allowed to get thrown away with such little regard.
-We hope to be adding this this amazing story again in the near future.
+We hope to be adding this this amazing story again in the near future in cooperation with the newly elected BELC Executive.